tomwhartung/seeourminds.com-bootstrap/doc/mondrian-links_and_quotes.md

 # Quotes

-## The New Art - The New Life: Thc Culture of Pure Relationships
+## The New Art - The New Life: The Culture of Pure Relationships (1931)

+Written over a period of three years, based on ideas developed over the previous decade, but never published during his lifetime.

 *Emphasis in original.*